 Elgin Bridge Underpass

 Elgin Bridge crosses the Singapore River between The Riverwalk and Boat Quay.
 The artwork adorning its walls were designed by Raffles Design Institute.
 The paintings speak about Singapore’s historic trade along the Singapore River.
-The mural looked like stickers on the wall because of the glossy painting that it felt like looking at huge printed posters.
+The mural's glossy painting made it look like stickers on the wall.
+As such, it felt like looking at huge printed posters.

 Coleman Bridge Underpass

 Coleman Bridge is located between Clarke Quay Central and The Riverwalk, linking New Bridge Road and Hill Street.
 The mural embellished on both sides of the underpass walls is a collection of scenes depicting Singapore’s colonial history.
 The work is a product of Social Creatives, a non-profit organization engaged in promoting community art to make a positive change in the society.

 If you are heading to Chinatown for hawker foods and cheap souvenirs, might as well venture into the district’s lively street art.